prasoonmitra/cybersecurity-labs/README.md

 Hi, I'm Prasoon

-I'm a rising second-year Computer Engineering student at Georgia Tech with a strong interest in cybersecurity.
+I'm a rising second-year Computer Engineering student at Georgia Tech with strong interests in cybersecurity and data science.

 Connect with Me